cockroachdb/docs/src/current/cockroachcloud/basic-cluster-management.md

 ## Edit cluster capacity

 The price-performance characteristics of CockroachDB {{ site.data.products.basic }} vary significantly depending on the workload.
 It can be difficult to estimate a workload's compute requirements in advance.
-To increase or decrease a cluster's capacity:
+With {{ site.data.products.basic }}, by default compute and storage scale with your cluster's needs, but you can limit a cluster's resource usage:

 1. In the **Capacity used this month** section of your cluster's [**Overview** page]({% link cockroachcloud/cluster-overview-page.md %}), click **Update capacity**.